simonpeier-wiki/man/minecraft-server-setup.md

   * Replace the `<server-ip>` with the IP of your server.
   * The example downloads the backup to the Downloads folder, but you can replace it with any path.

+## Recommended Plugins
+The following list includes plugins, that I personally like to use on my servers to enhance the user experience with additional features:

+* [Dynmap](https://www.spigotmc.org/resources/dynmap%C2%AE.274/): A Google Maps-like map for your Minecraft server that can be viewed in a browser.
+* [LuckPerms](https://www.spigotmc.org/resources/luckperms.28140/): Permissions plugin, that allows server admins to control what features players can use by creating groups and assigning permissions.
+It is required, for example, to give players permission to use the commands of the PlayTimes plugin.
+* [PlayTimes](https://www.spigotmc.org/resources/playtimes-track-player-playtime.58858/): Allows players to view their and other players playtime on the server using custom commands.
+* [Sleepmost](https://www.spigotmc.org/resources/sleep-most-1-8-1-21-x-the-most-advanced-sleep-plugin-available-percentage-animations.60623/): Allows the server admin to configure how many people have to sleep before it turns back into daytime.
+* [Timber](https://www.spigotmc.org/resources/timber-1-14-%E2%87%BE-1-21-4.113160/): Quite controversial amongst players, this plugin allows to fell trees with a single axe chop.